jse-h/nginx-part2/README.md

 3. `file-one` and `file-two` files

-Simply using your text editor, provide sample text for this plain text file.
+Simply using your text editor, provide any sample text for this plain text file.
 The purpose of this file is to contain some text so you confirm the files are downloadable so the server is effectively acting as a file server.
 The commands below will open each file:
 ```
 sudo nvim /var/lib/webgen/documents/file-one
 sudo nvim /var/lib/webgen/documents/file-two
 ```

-In `file-one`
+For example, in `file-one`
 ```
 This is file one!
 ```

-In `file-two`
+For example, in `file-two`
 ```
 This is file two!
 ```

-#### Changing ownerships and permissions
+### Changing ownerships and permissions

 This last step of the user and file setup is to enable permissions and ownerships for some of the files created.